top of page

 MEAT & FAT

-On this site you can find Recipes and other information about the breed and their fat & meat.
+On this site you can find information about the slaughter, recipes and other information about the breed, they're fat & meat.
+I will add new parts continuously so more to come.....

 Lardo_Recipe_by_Butcher_Henk_Spijkerman_